Bealby/Milestone-Project-2/README.md

 The Website's initial page (`index.html`) has a portrait photo centered in the middle of the page in front of a background horizontally divided by a white and light khaki colour of, `rgb(209, 200, 171, 1)`.
-This page will be kept to a minimum, with large 'real estate', to focus the user on the image and text; drawing them into clicking the link to open the main page.
+This page will be kept to a minimum, with lots of 'real estate', to focus the user on the image and text; drawing them into clicking the link to open the main page.

 The Main Web page consists of three separate sections; Home, Bio, and Map.
-The website is based on one scrolling page with three sections in the body.
+The Website is based on one scrolling page with three sections in the body.

-Much of the layout of the website used the Bootstrap Grid System of 'containers', 'rows' and 'columns'; styled by css.
+Much of the layout of the Website used the `Bootstrap Grid System` of `containers`, `rows` and `columns`; styled by css.
 This allowed the Website to be clearly structured and for the content to be responsive.

 ### Features of the Website